moorepants/dissertation/davisbicycle.rst

 the same fashion as the Delft instrumented bicycle.
-We mounted a small DC permanent magnet motor (Globe Motors E-2120 without the encoder) to the rear frame in much the same way as a simple friction generator for a bicycle light :ref:`Figure 8 <figSpeedometer>`.
+We mounted a small DC permanent magnet motor (Globe Motors E-2120 without the encoder) to the rear frame in much the same way as a simple friction generator for a bicycle light :ref:`Figure 11.8<figSpeedometer>`.
 A small knurled aluminum disc on the motor shaft engaged the sidewall of the tire which is radius :math:`r_c` from the wheel hub. :math:`r_c` was slightly different for runs 0 to 226 than for run numbers greater than 226 because it was remounted for better tangential disc to